Legion2/swagger-ui-action/README.md

 The output directory of the generated Swagger UI must be set with the `output` argument of the Action.
 Optionally the Swagger UI version can be set with the `version` input, it accepts semver ranges.

+The `GITHUB_TOKEN` secret must be provided to the action.
+It is used to query the Github api and download the release files of Swagger UI.

 ### Example
 This Action only generates the Swagger UI.
 For example, to deploy it to GitHub Pages another Action is required.